-The JWST MSA Planning Tool has been tested using a range of parameters and a variety of catalog densities in order to give a realistic example of performance.
+The JWST MSA Planning Tool has been tested using a range of parameters and a variety of catalog densities in order to give a realistic example of performance trends.

-All results shown are for plans using 3-Shutter Slitlets with Nods.
+All results shown are for MPT plans using 3-Shutter Slitlets with Nods.
 Nodding repositions the telescope slightly between exposures to place the targets into different shutters within their respective slitlets.
 Adding nods is highly recommended for point source science to improve sampling and provide background measurements.
 There is little cost to nodding because the same MSA configuration is re-used at the different nod positions.
-Adding nods decreases the multiplexing slightly because it requires additional space above and below each planned slitlet to be clear of sources in order to keep the target source's spectra from being contaminated when the open shutters of the slitlet are moved up and down.
+Adding nods decreases the multiplexing slightly because it requires additional space above and below each planned slitlet to be clear of sources.
+This is needed to prevent contamination in the background spectra at all the nod positions.

-The source centering constraint sets the bounds of the area inside a mircoshutter where sources can be observed.
+The Source Centering Constraint sets the bounds of the area inside a mircoshutter where sources can be observed.
 There are five choices: Unconstrained, Entire Open Shutter, Midpoint, Constrained, and Tightly Constrained.
-Centered or nearly-centered sources will have higher throughput, but, except for dense Catalogs and Candidate Sets, the number of planned, or observed, sources will be lower.
+Constraining the target centering results in higher throughput, but, except for dense Catalogs and Candidate Sets, the number of planned, or observed, sources will be lower.

-As shown in Figures 1 and 2, the effect of the source centering constraint on the number of sources varies, but the effect is greatest at lower Catalog density (below ~200 sources/arcmin2 for M or H gratings and below ~600 sources/arcmin2 for prism).
-See Figures 1 and 2.
-At higher Catalog density, there is an excess of potential sources, so the number that are planned is instead limited by the available area of the MSA.
-As the number of target sets (defined below) increases, and the number of available Catalog sources decreases, the choice of source centering constraint has a greater effect.
+As shown in Figures 1 and 2, the effect of the Source Centering Constraint on the number of sources varies.
+The effect is greatest at lower Catalog density (below ~200 sources/arcmin2 for M or H gratings and below ~600 sources/arcmin2 for the prism).
+At higher Catalog density, there is an excess of potential sources, so the number of sources is instead limited by the available area of the MSA.
+As the number of target sets (defined below) increases, and the number of available Catalog sources decreases, the choice of Source Centering Constraint has a greater effect.

 Number of target sets

-A target set is a group of sources that are observed in one full set of exposures (over nods and dithers).
-The number of target sets that are observed depends on the Number of configurations that are selected, and the number of primary dithers that are specified in the MPT Plan.
-MPT will display the number needed to complete each target set.
+A target set is a group of sources that are observed in one full set of exposures (over Nods and Dithers).
+The number of target sets depends on the number of Dithers that are specified and the Number of configurations that are selected.
+MPT will display the Number of configurations needed to complete each target set.
 When a multiple, N, of that value is selected, N target sets will be planned.
 For each new target set in the plan, the number of Catalog sources that are unobserved and available for planning decreases.
 As a result of there being fewer available sources, the number of observed sources in each new target set will correspondingly decrease.
 This effect can be seen more readily when many target sets are planned.

-The search grid step size sets the spacing of the grid that MPT uses to find the optimal set of pointings for a plan.
-Searching with a finer grid (smaller step size) increases the total number of pointings that are tested, and often results in plans with more sources being found.
+The Search Step Size is the spacing of the grid that MPT uses to find the optimal set of pointings for a plan.
+Searching with a finer grid (smaller step size) increases the total number of pointings that are checked, and often results in plans with more sources being found.